kamu-data/kamu-docs/content/cli/learn/examples/stock-trading.md

         WHERE tickers.`symbol` = holdings.`symbol`
 ```

-Using `temporalTables` section we instruct the Flink engine to use `my.trading.holdings` event stream to create a temporal table of the same name.
+Using `temporalTables` section we instruct the Flink engine to use `my.trading.holdings` event stream to create a virtual temporal table of the same name.

 Here's how this three-dimensional table would look like when sliced at different points in time: